Buying a Distressed Property

 Contact Our Experienced Real Estate Attorneys

 When buying a home, every detail is important.
 At Cavallo & Cavallo, our experienced New York real estate attorneys can help guide you through every step of the process, ensuring you find the right home to fit both your needs and your budget.
-With offices in the Bronx and New Rochelle, we’re your neighborhood law firm, providing efficient and effective legal service to handle all your real estate needs.
+With offices in the Bronx and Westchester, we’re your neighborhood law firm, providing efficient and effective legal service to handle all your real estate needs.